 St. John’s University

-John M. Conry, Pharm.D., AAHIVP, FNAP is a Clinical Professor of Pharmacy Practice and the Chairperson of the Department of Clinical Health Professions in the College of Pharmacy and Health Sciences at St. John’s University.
-He earned his B.S. in Pharmacy and Pharm.D. from St. John’s University.
-He completed a primary care specialty residency at the VA Medical Center in Baltimore, MD.
-He initially served on the faculty at the Nesbitt School of Pharmacy at Wilkes University, where he practiced in ambulatory care.
-He subsequently returned to his alma mater as clinical pharmacy practice faculty in 2002.
-In addition to his didactic teaching responsibilities, Dr. Conry maintains an active clinical practice for experiential teaching at Project Renewal in New York City.
-At Project Renewal he provides pharmacy care for the homeless and urban indigent- with a special emphasis on HIV, hypertension, diabetes and health literacy issues.
-He has authored numerous publications in peer-reviewed professional journals/books and frequently presents at the local, regional and national level.
-At his college, he also serves as Director of the Urban Institute that provides community outreach initiatives to the urban indigent patient population.
-He is a Senior Vincentian Research Fellow for the Vincentian Center for Church and Society at St. John’s University, and serves as Chair of the Faculty Research Consortium of the Vincentian Institute for Social Action.
-He is active in AACP, and has served as Chair of the Public Health SIG (2010–2011), has been appointed to various task forces and committees including those for the Pharmacy Practice Section.
-Dr. Conry has completed the AACP Academic Leadership Fellows Program (ALFP).
-A licensed pharmacist in the State of New York, he resides on Long Island in New York with his wife and three children.
+John M. Conry, Pharm.D., is a clinical professor and chairperson of the Department of Clinical Health Professions in the College of Pharmacy and Health Sciences at St. John’s University, located in Queens, N.Y.
+He earned his Bachelor of Science degree in pharmacy and Doctor of Pharmacy degree from St. John’s University.
+He subsequently completed a primary care residency at the VA in Baltimore, Md.
+His first faculty appointment was at Wilkes University in Pennsylvania, where he practiced in ambulatory care clinics at the Wilkes-Barre VA.
+He subsequently returned to St. John’s as a pharmacy practice faculty, where he has remained for 17 years.
+In addition to didactic teaching, Dr. Conry maintains a clinical practice for experiential teaching at Project Renewal in NYC where he provides pharmacy care for the homeless—with an emphasis on HIV and primary care.
+He has authored numerous publications in peer-reviewed journals/books and frequently invited to speak at the local/regional/national level.
+At his college, Dr. Conry serves as director of the Urban Institute which is responsible for community outreach initiatives that focus on the urban indigent patient population.
+Dr. Conry is a licensed pharmacist, is certified as an HIV Expert Pharmacist by the American Academy of HIV Medicine and is a fellow of the National Academies of Practice.
+He is an active member of several professional organizations, including AACP.
+Within AACP, he has been elected chair of the Public Health SIG (2010–2011), has been appointed to various AACP taskforces/committees, and has served on a variety of committees for the Pharmacy Practice Section.
+Dr. Conry has received leadership training through the AACP Academic Leadership Fellows Program (Cohort 9) and the Global Institute for Leadership Development.
+He resides on Long Island with his wife and three children.

 Social and Administrative Sciences